jhamrick/blog/source/publications/index.md

 #### Presentations

+##### Upcoming

+* Hamrick, J. B., Battaglia, P. W., Griffiths, T. L., & Tenenbaum,
+  J. B. (2013).
+Inferring mass in complex physical scenes via probabilistic simulation.
+Talk to be presented at the 46th Annual Meeting of the Society of Mathematical Psychology, Potsdam, Germany. [[abstract][15]]
+* Abbott J. T., Hamrick J. B., & Griffiths T. L. (2013, July).
+Approximating Bayesian inference with a sparse distributed memory system.
+Poster to be presented at the 35th Annual Conference of the Cognitive Science Society.
+Berlin, Germany. [[abstract][13]]

+##### Past

 * Battaglia P. W., Hamrick J. B., & Tenenbaum J. B. (2012, May).
 Intuitive mechanics in visual reasoning about complex scenes with unknown forces.
 Presented by P. W. Battaglia at the Annual